Sospeter-Wainaina/Age_Detector/README.md

 You’ll note that these age brackets are noncontiguous — this done on purpose, as the Adience dataset, used to train the model, defines the age ranges as such (we’ll learn why this is done in the next section).

-We’ll be using a pre-trained age detector model.
+We’ll be using a pre-trained age detector model. you can add as many images as you would like and feel free to contribute